-The General Data Protection Regulation (GDPR) will apply from 25th May 2018 to all organisations that process the data of European citizens.
+The General Data Protection Regulation (GDPR) came into effect on 25th May 2018, and applies to all organisations that process the data of European citizens.

 Under the GDPR, data subjects will have enhanced rights whilst data controllers and processors will have additional obligations.
 Businesses that fail to comply with the regulation can face fines of up to €20 million or 4% of global annual turnover – whichever is greater.

 The primary objective of GDPR is to hand back control of personal data to the citizens, and to unify the European regulatory environment.

 It is clear that the GDPR calls for additional efforts in compliance, including both technological and organisational measures.
 This is where we are able to help businesses, with multiple options included in our GDPR services that will help you to enhance your practices, following the deadline.

 Potential challenges include:

 - The GDPR is a large body of legislation that has business wide implications